realpython/members/README.md

 #### Incomplete

-1. Active users should be able to view a message and reply activity feed on the dashboard (current)
-1. Active users should be able to see their recent activity log on the dashboard
+1. Active users should be able to see their recent activity log (lessons read) on the dashboard (current)
 1. Active users should be able to view the total number of lessons in the course on the dashboard
 1. Active users should be able to view the total number of enrolled students on the dashboard
 1. Admin should be warned if they are deleting a message that contains replies within the lesson view